 - Sales (which is everything connected with issuing invoices);

-- Orders (which means accepting Client’s order and making a product reservation in the warehouse);
+- Orders (which means accepting the Client’s order and making a product reservation in the warehouse);

 - Stock (states, WZ / PZ, also very often orders from providers);